ashbie/calcEngine/notes/Cpp.md

 ---
 ---

+> [!IMPORTANT]
-!!! - What about the `IEEE`.
+>  What about the `IEEE`.
 What does it stand for ?
 And is in the same category as ISO, ANSI and ECMA ?

 ### 🌐 **What is IEEE?**